tdauth/dmdf/README.md

 For every map of the campaign, there has to be a zone.
 A complete list of all zones is initialized by the methodd `Zone.initZones()`.
 The struct `Zone` can be use to create map exits at certain rects to specified maps.

+### Map Transitions <a name="core_systems_map_transitions"></a>
+Map transitions allow traveling between maps in the singleplayer campaign.
+The struct `MapChanger` provides several methods to store the characters and change to another map and restore the characters in the other map.
+It saves the current map as savegame and loads the savegame if the player changes back to the map.
+The characters are always stored and restored.

 ## Creating a new Map <a name="creating_a_new_map"></a>